Benisy/EyeRestReminder/README.md

 ### Audio Notifications

 The fun part!
 You can fully customize the sounds.
-Just record your own phrases (funny, sarcastic, harsh in the style of GLaDOS—anything goes!) and place the `.mp3` files in the `sounds` folder.
+Just record your own phrases (funny, sarcastic, harsh in the style of GLaDOS anything goes!) and place the `.mp3` files in the `sounds` folder.
 The application will randomly select one for each notification.

 ### Basic Settings